Skip to main content

 • WorkPieces: Individual design elements (SVGs, images) placed on canvas

-• Steps: Processing instructions (Contour, Raster) with settings
+• Steps: Processing instructions (Contour, Raster, etc.) with settings

 Pipeline Core